hardwario/docs/chester/platform-management/cellular-networks.md

 :::

 In **HARDWARIO**, we do not restrict customers to use any SIM card provider of their preference (as long as the selected carrier offers one of the supported cellular technologies).
-On the other hand, for the SIM cards provided by **HARDWARIO**, we can provide extended level of technical support.
+On the other hand, for the SIM cards provided by **HARDWARIO**, we can provide an extended level of technical support.

 As of now, we can deliver SIM cards for these three carriers: